 The way Theory of Mind is explained is when someone has Theory of Mind, they know that other people have thoughts and feeling different than their own.
 So, just because I’m feeling sad, doesn’t mean the person next to me is also sad.
 Neurotypical children develop this skill at about four years old, and oh boy can I tell you, I definitely did not know anything like this when I was four.
 Or five.
 Or ten or twenty.

 Let’s just call me what I was- a judgeypants.
 I judged everything everyone did, mostly because they were doing things that I didn’t like.
-Let’s just pop in to my kindergarten aged brain for a moment.
+Let’s just pop into my kindergarten-aged brain for a moment.
 At that age, I despised bananas.
 I still do, but that’s not the point.
 So if someone’s eating a banana next to me, I’m disgusted.
 I can see the texture, I can smell that pungent banana smell, and I feel one thing.
 Hate.
-My heart is bursting with banana hate, but my brain however, is beginning to judge.
+My heart is bursting with banana hate, but my brain, however, is beginning to judge.
 Bananas are terrible.
 Why would this person eat something that they hated so much?
-This was a question that I couldn’t answer, and it brought forth the judgements.
+This was a question that I couldn’t answer, and it brought forth the judgments.

 Do you see where I went wrong?
 It’s pretty obvious now, but back then, it never crossed my mind that someone could have different opinions than me.
 So what was I supposed to think?
 The way I was observing the world, people kept doing things they hated, eating things they hated, and the worst part, they didn’t even have the gall to act like they hated it!
 Or so I felt.
 That was all intertwined at that point.